Quad Morphing VCO

 Each VCO has 2 CV inputs with an initial value (called the 'Parameter' or PARM) and the external patched-in CV through an attenuator (the 'Mod').
 The external Mod is added to the Parameter setting.
 Some VCO Modes have more than 2 things to 'wiggle', so you can either:

 Everyone hates 'menu-diving', us included.
 That's why we focused on making the most 'shallow' menu system possible.
 Everything is just 1 or 2 clicks away.
 No endless screens and pages to remember.
 The encoder is a mil-spec Grayhill optical encoder with a 25yr typical life.
 And if it ever needs replacing, it's on a easy to access cable assembly.

-The color LCD lets you customize the color scheme with 64 different colors to pick from.
+The color LCD lets you customize the color scheme with 64 diffrent colors to pick from.

 There are several included 'visual aids' that can be displayed on the LCD: